gphilbrick/MashupDrawingsDemo/README.md

 to it that CMake can find these two dependencies on your system (via find_package).

 Handling Boost is easy: you do not need to fully install it.
-If desired you can simply download the Boost source, extract it to some directory, and set the Boost_Source_Dir CMake cache variable to point to that directory (specifically, to the directory containing boost/, doc/, libs/, tools/, and so on).
+If desired you can simply download the Boost source, extract it to some directory, and set the Boost_INCLUDE_DIR CMake cache variable to point to that directory (specifically, to the directory containing boost/, doc/, libs/, tools/, and so on).

 Eigen, however, needs to be fully installed on your system in order for this project's CMake